Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Introduction

 The advent of Large Language Models (LLMs), exemplified by influential systems such as GPT series \citep{radford2019language,brown2020language,achiam2023gpt}, PaLM \citep{chowdhery2023palm}, and LLaMA \citep{touvron2023llama}, has significantly reshaped numerous domains, from education and healthcare to customer service and software engineering.
 These powerful language models demonstrate remarkable proficiency in generating coherent and contextually relevant responses, achieving groundbreaking performances across various language understanding and generation benchmarks.

-However, much of the early progress in both the evaluation and improvements of LLMs has been concentrated in single-turn interactions, where models are tested on isolated prompts without considering prior conversational context.
-While this has led to impressive performance on a range of benchmarks, it overlooks the broader potential of LLMs in multi-turn dialogue, which more accurately reflects real-world usage.
-In practice, real-world scenarios rarely consist of isolated queries; instead, meaningful and productive interactions usually occur through continuous, multi-turn exchanges.
+However, much of the early progress in both the evaluation and improvements of LLMs has been concentrated in single-turn settings, where models are tested on isolated prompts without considering prior conversational context.
+While this approach has yielded strong benchmark performance, it underexplores LLMs' broader potential in multi-turn dialogue---the setting that best reflects real-world use.
+Figure~\ref{fig:single-vs-multi} makes this distinction explicit by showing single-turn interaction as the structurally collapsed one-tick case of a multi-turn trajectory: the same slots for history, latent state, and environment appear on the left only as empty ghosted placeholders, while the right panel exposes the temporal, stateful, and feedback-driven structure that defines true multi-turn interaction.
+In practice, user needs rarely arise as isolated queries; meaningful and productive interactions typically unfold through sustained, multi-turn exchanges.
 Effective communication between humans and artificial intelligence inherently demands an understanding of conversational history, nuanced interpretation of previous exchanges, iterative refinement of goals, and adaptive response strategies.
 Single-turn interaction thus presents a significant limitation, restricting the deployment and utilization of the robust capabilities that LLMs possess.

 Recognizing this crucial limitation, substantial research attention has recently shifted toward multi-turn interactions, focusing on enhancing LLM capabilities to sustain context, maintain consistency, handle ambiguity, and dynamically respond across sequential conversational turns.
 Multi-turn interactions introduce additional layers of complexity, such as managing dialogue coherence, maintaining alignment with user intentions, and addressing issues like cumulative errors, hallucinations, and contextual drift.